don-vip/presets/README.md

 # JOSM presets for Camp mapping

-This preset can be used to map a camp in Open Street Map.
+This preset can be used to map a refugee camp in Open Street Map.

 Note that ``` addr:postcode ``` is used to register the Addressing systems as used in UNHCR registration database.
 This will facilitate export and join with aggregated refugee profile information.